ShayHill/shayallenhill_site/_posts/2024-03-27-understanding-success.md

 ## Plugging In

 Then comes the Internet, and we all "meet" people who have up to 1,000,000x times more than we do---and a lot of them look and talk like the janitors at our parent's office.
 Some of us (at least this is how I hear it) assume these rich people are 1,000,000 times better than the rest of us.
-They worship the rich like lesser gods, scour the Net for scraps of information about them, buy their 6x9" books, and repeat their hackneyed witicisms like holy scripture.
+They worship the rich like lesser gods, scour the Net for scraps of information about them, buy their 6x9" books, and repeat their hackneyed witticisms like holy scripture.

 I don't personally know anyone like that, but I hear they're out there and I know those 6x9" books are selling.

 We all get a little star struck by *someone*, but the people I know personally, even the most stridently non-intellectual, process 1MMx outcomes as a mathematical, philosophical problem to be solved.
 Their first priority is to adjust the rule.
-Because, if you have the "right" rule, you can buy the "right" 6x9" books, repeat the "right" hackneyed witicisms, have the "right" position, feel the "right" way about yourself, and in general *be* "right" ... which, given the role of luck---we're coming to that---in so many other forms of success, may be the most *right*eous measure of a person we have.
+Because, if you have the "right" rule, you can buy the "right" 6x9" books, repeat the "right" hackneyed witticisms, have the "right" position, feel the "right" way about yourself, and in general *be* "right" ... which, given the role of luck---we're coming to that---in so many other forms of success, may be the most *right*eous measure of a person we have.

 So, we end up throwing around a few terms: *outliers*, *fat tails*, and *privilege* are useful to describe the phenomenon of 1MMx outcomes and *halo effect* is used to describe the mindset of people who aren't savvy enough to recognize the role of luck.